treerachai/selfbot-6/docs/docs/commands.md

 Status|Changes your status|`.status <status>`

-As a bonus feature, you can also send your messages in embeds by doing `. [text]`
+As a bonus feature, you can also send your messages in embeds by doing: `. [text]`